-The Apple Watch 6 offers new health features, a faster processor and promises better battery life.
-It’s on sale today starting at $399 and you can get it with an LTE connection if you want to do more without your iPhone.
-This list will help you decide if you should buy the Apple Watch 6 today, or if you should wait a little bit.
+The Apple Watch 6 offers new health features and a faster processor.
+It starts at $399, but we are seeing Black Friday deals already take up to $50 off the newest Apple Watch.
+You can get it with an LTE connection if you want to do more without your iPhone.
+This list will help you decide if you should buy the Apple Watch 6 today, or if you should wait for 2021.

 The Apple Watch Series 6 comes in 40mm and 44mm sizes and you can get it in aluminum or stainless steel with a wide range of band options.
 Apple lets you choose the band you want, but you can also buy any band you want later to add style to your watch.